KieceDonc/uptextv_old/client/release/README.md

-mozilla_extension -> folder of the web extension use by the user source_code -> my code source_code/modules/ -> library
-source_code/release/ -> use to welcome compiled file + some usefull file for release ( just continue reading you will understand ) source_code/src/ -> my code package.json & package-lock.json -> library handler / command handler and others things
+mozilla_extension -> folder of the web extension use by the user client -> source_code client/modules/ -> library ( only appear after npm run release) client/release/ -> use to welcome compiled file + some usefull file for release ( just continue reading you will understand ) client/src/ -> my code package.json & package-lock.json -> library handler / command handler and others things